Bristol Bears: 2015–2018

 Much of the squad from the previous season remained with Andy Robinson bolstering his options for the new campaign by signing ex-England winger Tom Varndell.
 On 4 February it was announced that New Zealander Mark Bakewell would replace Borthwick.
 The new year saw the announcement that Matthew Morgan to further his international chances was to be leaving the club at the end of the season and joining Danny Wilson at Cardiff Blues.
 However, Bristol were able to clinch promotion to Aviva Premiership with a 60–47 aggregate win over Doncaster.

 February 2016 saw the signing of Wales International scrum half Rhodri Williams from Scarlets for the 2016–17 season.
 Tusi Pisi signed for the club from Japan's Sunwolves Super Rugby franchise in March.
 Head coach Sean Holley resigned from his position at the club.
-Former Welsh Internationals Jonathan Thomas appointed first team Defence Coach & Dwayne Peel Backs and Skills Coach.
-Further signings include USA International Centre Thretton Palamo from Saracens and Tongan International Prop Forward Soane Tonga'uiha from French side Oyonnax.
+Former Welsh internationals Jonathan Thomas appointed as first team defence coach and Dwayne Peel as backs and skills coach.
+Further signings include USA international centre Thretton Palamo from Saracens and Tongan international prop Soane Tongaʻuiha from French side Oyonnax.

 November 2016 saw the sacking of Director of Rugby Andy Robinson due to poor results and 'lost confidence' from the board.
 Club stalwart and top points scorer Mark Tainton was appointed interim head coach for the remainder of the season.
-Further signings announced by club included Siale Piutau from Yamaha Jubio, Irish international lock forward Dan Tuohy, All Black international scrum half Alby Matthewson and Shane Geraghty from London Irish.
+Further signings announced by club included Siale Piutau from Yamaha Jubio, Irish international lock forward Dan Tuohy, All Black international scrum half Alby Mathewson and Shane Geraghty from London Irish.

 On New Year's Day, 2017, Varndell equalled Mark Cueto's premiership tries record of 90 tries by scoring against Sale Sharks.
 This followed a hat-trick in the previous week against Worcester Warriors.
 On 10 February Varndell became the leading try scorer in the Aviva Premiership when he scored against Harlequins at Ashton Gate.